What is OCR?

 Business and Finance

-In business, OCR is used to process checks, invoices, and receipts, enabling fast and accurate data management.
+In business, OCR is used to process checks, invoices, and receipts, enabling quick and accurate data management.
 It also helps organize documents, making it easier and faster to find information.

 Healthcare

-In healthcare, OCR helps digitize patient records, prescriptions, and medical histories, allowing for efficient management of patient information.
-This ensures quick access to critical data and supports better patient care.
+In healthcare, OCR is used to digitize patient records, prescriptions, and medical histories, allowing efficient management of patient information.
+This ensures fast access to critical data and supports better patient care.

 Education